Dogs excavate for a variety of reasons. Dog digging is a natural canine behavior that evolved as a means of survival.

 Indoor dog digging may require more specialized corrections.
 Provide some distraction, like legal chews or a favorite toy, to give the bored dog something better to do.
 Put a cover on the cat’s litter box, or move it out of reach.
 Cover the surface of large potted plants with gravel or larger rocks to make the contents unattractive to canine diggers.

 Does your dog dig?
 Is your back yard a moonscape of excavations?
 How do curb the impulse to kick up dirt?
+Does digging keep your dog’s nails in good shape or do they need frequent nail trims?
 Please share your tips and tricks so others can help save landscaping and still enjoy their canine diggity dogs.

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
 Stay up to date with the latest book give aways and appearances related to my September Day pet-centric THRILLERS WITH BITE!